spinnaker/spinnaker/docs/commands.md

  * `--mine-canary`: Enable canary support.
 For this to work, you'll need a canary judge configured.
 Currently, Halyard does not configure canary judge for you.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--pipeline-templates`: Enable pipeline template support.
 Read more at https://github.com/spinnaker/dcd-spec.
+ * `--infrastructure-stages`: Enable infrastructure stages support.
+Allows for creating Load Balancers in a pipeline.

 ---